skills/release-based-workflow/README.md

 </details>

 <!--Step 6-->
 <details id=6>
 <summary><h2>Step 6: Commit a hotfix to the release</h2></summary>

-### Thanks for the merge :tada:

 Notice that I didn't delete the branch?
 That's intentional.

 Sometimes mistakes can happen with releases, and we'll want to be able to correct them on the same branch.

-Now that your release is finalized, we have a confession to make... somewhere in our recent update, I made a mistake and introduced a bug.
+Now that your release is finalized, we have a confession to make.
+Somewhere in our recent update, I made a mistake and introduced a bug.
 Instead of changing the text colors to green, we changed the whole game background.

-_Sometimes GitHub Pages takes a few minutes to update.
+_Tip: Sometimes GitHub Pages takes a few minutes to update.
 Your page might not immediately show the recent updates you've made._

 ![image](https://user-images.githubusercontent.com/13326548/48045461-487dd800-e145-11e8-843c-b91a82213eb8.png)